 Any student who has attended Averett as a degree-seeking student and has withdrawn, been granted a leave of absence, or not returned for the next regular semester and would like to be readmitted to Averett MUST complete an online application for readmission.
-Readmission to the BSN program is detailed on page 209.
+Readmission to the BSN program is found under Progression in the Nursing Major on page 206.
+Readmission to the ABSN program is found under Progression in the ABSN Program on page 333.